 Computer simulation of circuit performance using SPICE is often useful when analyzing the performance of analog circuits and systems.
 This is particularly true for video and RF amplifier circuits where parasitic capacitance and inductance can have a major effect on circuit performance.
-A SPICE model for the THS4500 family of devices is available through the Texas Instruments web site (www.ti.com).
-The PIC is also available for design assistance and detailed product information.
+A SPICE model for the THS4500 family of devices is available through either the Texas Instruments web site (www.ti.com) or as one model on a disk from the Texas Product Information Instruments Center (1-800-548-6132).
+The PIC is also available for design assistance and detailed product information at this number.
 These models do a good job of predicting small-signal ac and transient performance under a wide variety of operating conditions.
 They are not intended to model the distortion characteristics of the amplifier, nor do they attempt to distinguish between the package types in their small-signal ac performance.
 Detailed information about what is and is not modeled is contained in the model file itself.